Roco-scientist/NGS-Barcode-Count/README.md

 </table>

 An additional barcode_stats.txt file is also written/appended to the output folder.
 This keeps track of running information.<br><br>
-If either `--single` or `--double` arguments are called, single or double barcode count files are ouptut.
+If the `--enrich` arguments is called, single and double barcode count files are ouptut.

 ## Uses